-For example model making for film and TV and various other art and craft applications, as well as exhibiting their work in exhibitions, shows etc. You may also consider taking further courses at the Mary Ward Centre, for example, Access into Art or Pre-foundation.
+For example model making for film and TV, Anatomical model making and various other art and craft applications, as well as exhibiting their work in exhibitions, shows etc. You may also consider taking further courses at the Mary Ward Centre, for example, Access into Art or Pre-foundation.

 I've been to many Centres to study in London and the Mary Ward Centre is one of the nicest I've studied in.MWC student

 Mary Ward Centre is the adult education centre with a difference.
 We provide a wide range of subjects for people at all levels and run courses during the day, evening and weekends to suit your timetable.
 You can learn face to face at one of our centres (Bloomsbury or Waterloo) or take an online course